Real Estate Buying Negotiation Strategies

 If there was an issue with the inspection

-Sometimes drama enters the negotiation process based on personalities and how they handle problems.
+Sometime drama enters the negotiations process based on personalities and how they handle problems.
 When you hire an excellent inspection company with amazing credentials and reports, facts are facts and they are hard to dispute.
 One of the inspectors I highly recommend is Weatherstone Inspection.
 CLICK HERE to check out their website, and make sure you scroll to the bottom and review their credentials.
-It up to you who you select to represent your interest during the home inspection.
+It up to you on who you select to represent your interest during the home inspection.
 The most important key is, take the time to work through the process one step at a time.
 Review all information and do your “Due Diligence”.
 Everything is in writing every step of the way.

 Balancing Both Relationship and Substance